wellcomecollection/docs/rfcs/045-sierra-work-relationships/README.md

 These *are not* to be presented within a hierarchy.
 On the website, the name of the series should present as a link to a filtered search for other objects in the same series.
+The behaviour of the API will need to be updated in order to support filtering partOf by `title` as well as `id` as it currently does.

 In the API, this should be represented in a partOf value with no id, and a type of "Series", thus: